CSGraduateCouncil-VirginiaTech/csgc-website/travel_funding.md

 If you submit the survey and don't hear back for a few days, please contact the [Treasurer](/officers/) by email directly.

 See below under "Policy" to see if you qualify.
-If so, fill out this [Travel Fund Request Google Form](https://docs.google.com/forms/d/e/1FAIpQLSc5SDVLgrrGsBzj25m_ChcLwIUKeVY7qhzA7-c957jbNfxnJQ/viewform?usp=sf_link).
+If so, fill out this [Travel Fund Request Form](https://forms.gle/haEEivAHoTVrFJaE7).

 ### <a name="Policy"></a>Policy<a href="#Policy"><i class="fa fa-link" aria-hidden="true"></i></a>